No. 42 Squadron RAF: Beaufighter and Shackleton

+No. 42 Squadron Shackletons used to regularly visit RAF Khormaksar in Aden before the Aden Emergency, undertaking colonial policing.

-No. 42 Squadron relocated to RAF St. Mawgan in October 1958.
+No. 42 Squadron relocated to RAF St. Mawgan in Cornwall in October 1958.
 In 1961, the squadron deployed to Jamaica to provide support for relief operations after Hurricane Hattie struck the Caribbean and British Honduras.
-It further converted to the Shackleton MR.3 in December 1965.
-In 1966, No. 42 Squadron deployed to Mahajanga, Malagasy Republic, to take part in the Beira Patrol which enforced the blockade of the port of Beira in Mozambique to prevent oil shipments to Rhodesia.
+It converted to the Shackleton MR.3 in December 1965.
+In 1966, the squadron deployed to Mahajanga, Malagasy Republic, to take part in the Beira Patrol which enforced the blockade of the port of Beira in Mozambique to prevent oil shipments to Rhodesia.

-Nimrods (1971–2011)

-Hawker Siddeley Nimrod MR.2 XV226 of No. 42 (TB) Squadron at RAF Mildenhall, May 1992.
+Nimrod

-In April 1971, No. 42 (Torpedo Bomber) Squadron began to convert to the Hawker Siddeley Nimrod MR.1.
+In April 1971, No. 42 Squadron began to convert to the Hawker Siddeley Nimrod MR.1.

-No. 42 (TB) Squadron were the first Nimrod unit to arrive at Wideawake Airfield, Ascension Island, when XV244 and XV258 landed on 6 April 1982 shortly after the invasion of the Falkland Islands.
-In October 1984, one of No. 42 (TB) Squadron's crews won the Fincastle Trophy at RAAF Base Edinburgh, South Australia.
-On 29 August 1985, Nimrod MR.2 XV229 helped locate the wreck of Virgin Atlantic Challenger.
+No. 42 Squadron was the first Nimrod unit to arrive at Wideawake Airfield, Ascension Island, when two Nimrods landed on 6 April 1982, shortly after the invasion of the Falkland Islands.
+In October 1984, one of the squadron's crews won the Fincastle Trophy at RAAF Base Edinburgh, South Australia.
+On 29 August 1985, a Nimrod MR2 helped locate the wreck of the Virgin Atlantic Challenger.

-In June 1990, No. 42 (TB) Squadron won the Fincastle Trophy once again, this time at CFB Greenwood, Nova Scotia.
-In October 1990, the squadron deployed its crews to Seeb International Airport, Oman, and later to RAF Akrotiri, Cyprus, in January 1991 as part of Operation Granby.
-Nimrod MR.2 XV244 (Battle Star 42) was credited with 14 mission markings and four ship kills while deployed.
-One of the squadron's crews were credited with having achieved the highest number of assisted kills – six, achieved operating in a High Air Threat environment.
+In June 1990, No. 42 Squadron won the Fincastle Trophy once again, this time at CFB Greenwood, Nova Scotia.
+In October 1990, the squadron deployed its crews to Seeb International Airport, Oman, and later in January 1991 to RAF Akrotiri, Cyprus, as part of Operation Granby.
+Nimrod MR2 XV244 (Battle Star 42) was credited with fourteen mission markings and four ship kills while deployed.
+One of the squadron's crews were credited with having achieved the highest number of assisted kills – six, achieved operating in a high air threat environment.